 The Torrey Society is a Recognition program of the Foundation.
 It honors financial dedication to the Foundation and its mission.
 With a minimum donation of $1,000, SISD members can join The Society.
 All Torrey members are acknowledged with the specially designed Torrey pine tree pin at the left.
 Diamond contributors of $10,000 or more will receive a Torrey Society pin with a diamond, representing their membership status.

 The Torrey Legacy is an important way to participate in SISD's future by making estate bequests.
 By naming the SISD Foundation as a beneficiary in your will or trust, you may choose to gift cash, real estate, personal property, life insurance, annuities or deferred annuities.

 Meet Isabelle "Izzy" Skidmore, at 88 one of our most

 Is there anything else I should know?

-Can't think of anything.
+Can't think of anything at the moment.
 Just come to meetings and grow along with rest of SISD's members.
 Being in SISD is definitely a journey.
 Learning the scope of the organization and carrying out its mission is a kaleidoscope of adventure, ever changing, ever growing, immeasurably rewarding.